iimez/lllms/docs/engines.md

 #### node-llama-cpp

 Can be used for `text-completion` and `embedding` tasks.
 See the [beta v3 discussion](https://github.com/withcatai/node-llama-cpp/discussions/109) for more information.
-Versions older than 3.0.0-beta.32 are not supported.
 For how to use function calling take a look at the [tests](./tests/engines/lib/feature-functions.ts).
 For grammar see [here](./tests/engines/lib/feature-grammar.ts).

+Peer dependency currently requires `node-llama-cpp@3.0.0-beta.36`.

 #### gpt4all

 Can be used for `text-completion` and `embedding` tasks.
 You can find parameter docs [here](https://github.com/nomic-ai/gpt4all/blob/c73f0e5c8c25ede56e3eeb28ff9dd37f09212994/gpt4all-bindings/typescript/src/gpt4all.d.ts#L615).
+Peer dependency currently requires `gpt4all@4.0.0`.

 #### transformers-js

-Currently supporting `speech-to-text` and `image-to-text` tasks using the v3 branch.
+Currently supporting `speech-to-text` and `image-to-text` tasks.
+Peer dependency currently requires `github:xenova/transformers.js#v3`.

 #### Custom Engines